bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

 velocity all create 1.0 17786140

-# bonds in init.data are unphysicaly close
+# bonds in init.data are unphysically close
 # fix nve/limit doesn't let the system to explode
 # during the equilibration run